ZaneNi/FastFlowLM/README.md

 Run large language models — now with **Vision support** — on AMD Ryzen™ AI NPUs in minutes.
 **No GPU required.
 Faster and over 10× more power-efficient.
 Context lengths up to 256k tokens.**

+📦 **The only out-of-box, NPU-first runtime built exclusively for Ryzen™ AI.**
+🤝 **Think Ollama — but deeply optimized for NPUs.**
-✨ *From Idle Silicon to Instant Power — FastFlowLM Makes Ryzen™ AI Shine.*
+✨ **From Idle Silicon to Instant Power — FastFlowLM Makes Ryzen™ AI Shine.**

 > FastFlowLM (FLM) supports all Ryzen™ AI Series chips with XDNA2 NPUs (Strix, Strix Halo, and Kraken).